 The Commission is a special-purpose government entity.
-It is empowered primarily to administer the Colorado River water resources given to the State of Nevada (the State or Nevada) by the Federal Government, and to provide electric power resources to specific legislatively approved entities.
+It is empowered primarily to administer the Colorado River water resources allocated to the State of Nevada (the State) by the Federal Government, and to provide electric power resources to specific legislatively approved entities.
 The water resources have been allocated to a regional governmental entity, SNWA, and the power resources are provided mostly to governmental or quasi-governmental entities with a limited number of industrial end users grandfathered in to the Commission's service authority.
 Thus, the enterprise funds have a statutorily limited customer base.
-The Commission is not empowered to seek or serve any additional entities.
+The Commission was not empowered to seek or serve any additional entities during the fiscal year, but pursuant to Assembly Bill 199 enacted during the 2013 legislative session, will be able to serve new customers a limited amount of hydropower (approximately 11 megawatts) from Hoover Dam for a 50 year period beginning in 2017.
+This power will be available as part of a 5% reduction in power allocations to existing customers pursuant to Federal Legislation.
+The authorization related to new customers is limited to only the small hydropower energy pool created at Hoover Dam.
 The water function is not intended to serve as an enterprise-type activity, and is accounted for in the Commission's general fund.
 The electric power function, while not intended to generate a profit, is accounted for through the use of two enterprise funds.
 One of the funds (the power delivery fund) records the transactions related to the Commission's major customer, SNWA.
 The resources of this fund provide electric power for SNWA's water pumping needs.
 The other enterprise fund (the power marketing fund) records the transactions related to all of the Commission's other power customers, and includes the hydropower resources allocated to the State.
 These resources are generated from Federal Hydropower Projects (Hoover Dam, Parker Dam, and others) on the Colorado River.
 In addition to these funds, the Commission administers one special revenue type governmental fund to account for special projects.

-The Commission's basic financial statements comprise three components: (1) governmentwide financial statements, (2) fund financial statements, and (3) notes to the financial statements.
+The Commission's basic financial statements comprise three components: (1) government-wide financial statements, (2) fund financial statements, and (3) notes to the financial statements.
 This report also contains supplementary information in addition to the basic financial statements themselves.